The versatility of the Puli

 Sport and leisure

-- Obidience: The Puli is very docile and gladly accepts the different exercises of subordination.
+- Obidience: The Puli is very docile and likes to take on the different exercises of obedience.

 - Dog Dance, Agility and Fly ball: Here the intelligence and the sportiness of the Puli are used together very well.